mofo7777/Stackoverflow/README.md

 ## ScreenCaptureEncode

-This program takes a screenshot using Directx9, and create a mp4 video file with Mediafoundation API.
+This program takes screenshots using Directx9, and create a mp4 video file with Mediafoundation API.

 In this example, the video duration is 5 seconds, see VIDEO_FRAME_COUNT.